Bicycling and walking

-Walking is the mode of transportation with the least impact, followed by the bicycle.
-Using these modes of transportation produces no carbon emissions from fossil fuels.
-Although the manufacturing of bicycles and bicycle parts does emit carbon dioxide and other pollutants, the production of automobiles and other means of transportation release much more.
+Bicycling and walking are the modes of transportation with the least production of carbon emissions from fossil fuels.
+Although the manufacturing of bicycles and bicycle parts does emit carbon dioxide and other pollutants, as does the production and transportation of the extra food bicyclists and pedestrians consume, the production of automobiles and other means of transportation release much more.

 Use public transportation

 By using public transportation, you help reduce greenhouse gas emissions by reducing the time you spend in you car.
-Boats and ferries are the most efficient method of fossil fuel transport, followed by trains, then buses, then passenger vehicles, then aircraft.
 If you are planning to visit Point Reyes National Seashore, please consider the options on our Public Transportation page.)

 Carpooling with just one other person means that there is one fewer vehicle on the roads.
 That vehicle won't be emitting greenhouse gases during that commute.